jgnewman/lyriql/README.md

 The key here comes in recognizing that each resolver function actually takes 2 arguments.
 The first is an object that contains any params and data, as you've already seen.
 The second is an object that contains any context data you want that stays localized to the request as a whole.

 In the `teamData` function, we add the authenticated user's record to the context and called it `viewer`.
-Then, in the `billingData` function, we were able to access the `viewer` context and return null if the viewer is not at admin.
+Then, in the `billingData` function, we were able to access the `viewer` context and return null if the viewer is not an admin.